 We need to praise people for using therapy to become better versions of themselves.
 There is nothing political or shameful about people wanting to improve their mental health.

 Our clients are not fragile people.
 They don’t break apart easily like snowflakes hitting the ground.
 Instead they push themselves to power through the hard work of therapy and strive for a happier life.

 Like snowflakes they are unique.
 Each one has a unique story about what led them to therapy.
 They have different goals, backgrounds and political beliefs, both conservative and liberal.

-At Talkspace we celebrate and support our clients for being brave enough to try therapy.
+At Talkspace we celebrate and support our clients for being brave enough to try online therapy.
 Asking for help is a sign of strength, not weakness or oversensitivity.